Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy

 \section{Summary and discussions}

-In this study, we have systematically evaluated the ability of a deep learning model---specifically a U-Net architecture---to extract IT signatures from different combinations of sea surface fields in an idealized Boussinesq simulation.
+In this study, we have systematically evaluated the ability of a deep learning model---specifically a \chm{deterministic, point-estimating} U-Net architecture---to extract IT signatures from different combinations of sea surface fields in an idealized Boussinesq simulation.
 We show that the U-Net's performance depends critically on the physical information present in the inputs.
-A clear hierarchy of performance among the different input configurations is established, with the surface velocity field, $\bs{U}$, providing by far the most significant contribution to an accurate separation.
+A clear hierarchy of performance among the different input configurations is established \chm{in the present deterministic benchmark}, with the surface velocity field, $\bs{U}$, providing by far the most significant contribution to an accurate separation.

 The relative success of each input field can be understood through the lens of the information they provide regarding the ``wave signature" and the ``scattering medium."